mrdnewman/cka-kubeadm-ec2/foo.md

 <h2 style="color:#DC7633;"><b>📘  Prerequisites</b></h2>
 # Initialize and apply the infrastructure
 terraform init
 terraform apply -auto-approve

-> Master node will bootstrap and push join command to AWS Secrets Manager
-> Worker nodes will auto-join by retrieving the command at runtime
+Master node will bootstrap and push join command to AWS Secret Manager Worker node will auto-join by retrieving the command at runtime

 <h2 style="color:#DC7633;"><b>🛠️ ⚠️ Caveats and Notes</b></h2>